Primary biliary cholangitis

 Primary biliary cholangitis (PBC), previously known as primary biliary cirrhosis, is an autoimmune disease of the liver.
 It results from a slow, progressive destruction of the small bile ducts of the liver, causing bile and other toxins to build up in the liver, a condition called cholestasis.
 Further slow damage to the liver tissue can lead to scarring, fibrosis, and eventually cirrhosis.

 Common symptoms are tiredness, itching, and in more advanced cases, jaundice.
 In early cases, the only changes may be those seen in blood tests.

 PBC is a relatively rare disease, affecting up to one in 3,000–4,000 people.
-It is much more common in women, with a sex ratio of at least 9:1 female to male.
+As with many other autoimmune diseases, it is much more common in women, with a sex ratio of at least 9:1 female to male.
+The reasons for this disparity are unclear, but may involve the expression of sex hormones such as estrogen, which impact immune system response.

 The condition has been recognised since at least 1851, and was named "primary biliary cirrhosis" in 1949.
 Because cirrhosis is a feature only of advanced disease, a change of its name to "primary biliary cholangitis" was proposed by patient advocacy groups in 2014.

 Signs and symptoms

 People with PBC experience fatigue (80%); this is a nonspecific symptom and can be debilitating, with a huge impact on quality of life.
 Its pathogenesis is still unknown, and is quite challenging to explore its specificity and to treat.
 Comorbidities that could contribute to or worsen fatigue, such as depression, hypothyroidism, anaemia, obesity, or medication side effects, should be promptly identified and treated.
 Dry skin and dry eyes are also common.
-Itching (pruritus) occurs in 20–70% of cases, and can develop at any stage of the disease; textbooks tend to describe itching in feet and hands; however patients also experience itching on scalp, face, back and other parts of body; the "itch" can manifest as tingling, crawling or as a burning sensation; itch can occur without abnormal liver function tests; itch does not correlate with progression of liver disease, and may even improve or disappear as the disease advances.
-It is typically mild-to-moderate in intensity.
-Given the impact on quality of life and night sleep, pruritus is correlated with fatigue.
-It can rarely be severe, nonresponsive to medical therapy, and requiring liver transplant.
+Itching (pruritus) occurs in 20–70% of cases, and can develop at any stage of the disease.
+Textbooks tend to describe itching in the feet and hands, but patients may also experience itching of the scalp, face, back, or other areas.
+The itching is typically mild-to-moderate in intensity.
+It may manifest as a tingling, crawling or burning sensation, and can develop even with normal liver function tests.
+It does not correlate with progression of liver disease, and may even improve or disappear as the disease advances.
+Given the impact on quality of life and night sleep, pruritus is also correlated with fatigue.
+It can rarely be severe, non-responsive to medical therapy, and requiring liver transplant.
 Pruritus is characteristically intermittent, worse at night, and improves during summer.

 People with more severe PBC may have jaundice (yellowing of the eyes and skin).
 PBC impairs bone density and the risk of fracture increases.
 Xanthelasma (skin lesions around the eyes) or other xanthoma may be present as a result of increased cholesterol levels.

 PBC can eventually progress to cirrhosis of the liver.
 This, in turn, may lead to a number of symptoms or complications, including: